How To Remove Chewing Gum From Carpet

-There’s nothing worse then coming home and noticing you have just walked chewing gum through.
+There’s nothing worse than coming home and noticing you have just walked chewing gum through.
 You look down and see a big white blob stuck to the carpet.
-But don’t panic, removing chewing gum from carpet is easy.
-If your lucky it may be loose enough for you to pick up with a tissue.
-However depending on your carpet type it may have already stuck to the fibres.
-The best thing to do at this point is leave it, walk away and come back later.
+But don’t panic, removing chewing gum from the carpet is easy.
+If you’re lucky it may be loose enough for you to pick up with a tissue.
+However, depending on your carpet type it may have already stuck to the fibres.
+The best thing to do at this point is to leave it, walk away and come back later.

-With fresh eyes you can now see the chewing gum has gone hard.
-With a spoon tap the gum to double check all of it has hardened and ready for removing.
+With fresh eyes, you can now see that the chewing gum has gone hard.
+With a spoon tap the gum to double-check all of it has hardened and is ready for removing.
 Now the trick is you need to freeze the gum, by doing this it will break up easily.
 Some say heat or hot water will remove it but all that does is turn it back to a soft sticky residue that will just become a mess.
 You want to remove the gum without ripping or damaging the carpet fibres.

 Once the gum is removed you can now rinse the area with a sponge and warm water.
 Dab the area not rub, and gently rinse the carpet to finish.